jaqobb/dependency-injector/readme.md

 ```
 `classLoader` is usually your main class' class loader (`this.getClass().getClassLoader()`).
 However, the provided class loader must be an instance of `URLClassLoader`.

 You can also inject dependencies without having to use `Dependency` object.
-In that case use the method with the same name but replace `dependency` parameter with the dependency's information (group id, artifact id and version (and repository if the dependency is not located in the Maven Central Repository))
+In that case use the method with the same name but replace `dependency` parameter with the dependency's information (group id, artifact id and version (and repository if the dependency isn't in the Maven Central Repository))